Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Related Works

-Recently, black-box backdoor models have drawn increasing attention~\cite{dong2021black,guoaeva,zhang2021tad}.
-In this setting, the detailed model parameters are concealed due to concerns on data privacy or intellectual property.
-Some black-box backdoor detection methods~\cite{chen2019deepinspect,dong2021black,guoaeva} have been proposed.
+Recently, black-box backdoor models have drawn increasing attention~\cite{chen2019deepinspect,dong2021black,guoaeva,zhang2021tad}.
+In this setting, model parameters are concealed for data privacy or intellectual property.
 These works focus on identifying backdoored models, and usually reject predictions for such situations.
-Differently, we handle the task of blind backdoor defense at test time.
-The goal is to obtain true label of every test image on the fly, with only access to the hard-label predictions of that image.
-Test-time image transformations~\cite{gao2019strip,sarkar2020backdoor,qiu2021deepsweep} and heuristic trigger search in image space~\cite{udeshi2022model} do not work well.
+Differently, we handle the task of blind backdoor defense at test time, aiming to obtain true label of every test image on the fly, with only access to the hard-label predictions.
+Test-time image transformation~\cite{gao2019strip,sarkar2020backdoor,qiu2021deepsweep} and heuristic trigger search in image space~\cite{udeshi2022model} do not work well.

-\cparagraph{Masked autoencoder.} Masked Autoencoders (MAE)~\cite{he2022masked} are scalable self-supervised learners based on Vision Transformer~\cite{dosovitskiy2021an}.
+\cparagraph{Masked AutoEncoder} (MAE)~\cite{he2022masked} are scalable self-supervised learners based on Vision Transformer~\cite{dosovitskiy2021an}.
 It masks random patches of the input image, and restore the missing pixels.
-MAE has been used in many vision tasks~\cite{bachmann2022multimae,pang2022masked,tong2022videomae}.
+MAE has been used in many vision tasks~\cite{bachmann2022multimae,pang2022masked,xie2022simmim}.
 Motivated by the powerful and robust data generation ability, for the first time we leverage MAE to detect triggers and restore images.
-Our work can be extended to many other generative models~\cite{xie2022simmim,chen2022sdae,li2022uniform}.